mgroling/GymRubiksCube/README.md

 ## Content

 - Function that can render 3D objects (consisting of triangles) on a 2D surface
-- Interactive mode to view the objects from all perspectives
+- Interactive mode to view the rendered objects from all perspectives
 - (soon) Algorithms to solve the Rubick's Cube